Michaelawilliams28/cuckoo-debian-install/README.md

     * I used ESXI and VMware workstation Pro for host hypervisor
     * Optional settings
       I used these settings for this guide.
-    - 60GB storage Minimum Recommend 80-100GB
+    - 60GB storage Minimum
-      * after guest creation, has about 9GB left
+      * Recommend 80-100GB
     - 8Gb RAM/Memory
     - 1CPU w/ 4cores
     - Guided partitioning w/ seperate /home /var and /tmp partitions.